 Which is the best option for your business?

 More and more people want to become entrepreneurs but starting a business can be near-impossible if you don’t have the funds.
-Thankfully, there are a range of finance and funding options for small businesses.
+Thankfully, there is a range of finance and funding options for small businesses.

 There are a variety of loans to be found for small businesses, including traditional bank loans, online loans, and Small Business Administration (SBA) loans.
 SBA loans are usually a good choice for small businesses, as the administration themselves partially guarantees them.
 This makes the loans low-risk for lenders and makes businesses with little capital more likely to qualify.